Alejandroq12/bookstore/README.md

 You can deploy this project using: GitHub Pages,
 - I used Netlify Pages to deploy my website.
-- For more information about publishing sources, see "[Netlify](https://www.netlify.com/)".
+- For more information about deployment on Netlify see "[Netlify](https://www.netlify.com/)".

 <p align="right">(<a href="#readme-top">back to top</a>)</p>